sebbycake/tiktok_assignment_2023/README.md

 curl -X GET 'localhost:8080/ping'
 ```

-Send messages to a receiver: `/api/send`
+Send a message to a receiver: `/api/send`
 ```
 curl -X POST http://localhost:8080/api/send \
     -d '{"chat":"john:doe", "text":"hi doe", "sender": "1"}' \
     -H "Content-Type: application/json"
 ```

-Receive past requests: `/api/pull`
+Receive past messages from a specific chat: `/api/pull`
 ```
 curl -X GET http://localhost:8080/api/pull \
     -d '{"chat":"john:doe", "cursor": 0, "limit": 10, "reverse": false}' \
     -H "Content-Type: application/json"
 ```

+You can also test using [Postman](https://www.postman.com/), by setting up the request body in the Body tab using JSON.

-For more information, please refer to the API documention below.
+For more information about the API, please refer to the documention below.

 # API Documentation